Teachers relocating to another country or state may need answers to numerous questions to make the best decision.

 Transfer Your Licensing/Certification

 Learn about the licensing and certification requirements of the state or country you are moving to ahead of time, as it may take up to a year to become properly certified.
 If you take the time to look into what certifications are required before your move, you should have ample time to plan for the testing dates and potentially save up for the extra costs of obtaining the correct credentials.

-If your new district requires special courses, you may be able to complete them online before your move so that you are certified when you arrive in the new location.
+If your new district requires special courses, you may be able to complete them online before your move to be certified when you arrive in the new location.

 Search by State/Country

 There are several websites where you can search for schools looking for teachers relocating from around the country.
-If you are moving to a specific state, then include that in the search function to narrow the job search.
+If you are moving to a specific state, include that in the search function to narrow the job search.
 Look on job boards, LinkedIn, and other social media applications to easily filter teaching jobs by state, grade level, school type, and district.

 If you are moving out of the country, consider narrowing your search to those overseas countries looking specifically for foreign teachers.
 There are plenty of opportunities for native English-speaking teachers abroad.
 Make sure you do your research, as with any potential employer, to ensure you have the qualifications and make a good fit.

 Take Advantage of Job Search Networking

 The goal of networking is to create as much exposure as possible.
 If you have friends, family, previous colleagues, or college alumni in the state or country you want to relocate to, use them as part of your “marketing” team.
 They may have connections in the teaching industry and pass your name and credentials on to the right people.